Good morning, Quartz readers!

 To win the streaming wars, offering on-demand content just isn’t enough anymore.
 Disney has its theme parks, Apple its hardware, and Amazon its e-commerce empire.
 Where does that leave Netflix?

-The streaming service’s relative lack of diversity in business operations has gradually transformed it from an early tech innovator into a one-note company with an uncertain future.
+The streaming service’s relative lack of diverse business operations has gradually transformed it from an early tech innovator into a one-note company with an uncertain future.
 Netflix can’t build a theme park in a day, but an acquisition by tech giant Microsoft, its new ad partner, might just be its best hope.

 ✦ Love insights like these?
 Support our journalism by becoming a Quartz member.
 Sign up today and get 40% off!